Phara0h/node-dynamodb-enhanced/ReadMe.md

 - Integrated retry logic similar to Amazon's own PhP, Java libraries
 - Currently in production in multiple independent organizations with more than 80 write/s, 60 read/s
 - Support for all exposed DynamoDB operations
+- Support for Maps, Map Arrays, Nulls and Bools.

 Discussion Group: http://groups.google.com/group/node-dynamodb